zglueck/workshop-demo/sections/2/navigating.md

 A two finger pinch will zoom in or out.

 #### Two Finger Rotation
-Two fingers rotating around each other will rotate the camera (and view of the globe).
+Two fingers rotating around each other will rotate the globe.

 #### Two Finger Dragging
 Dragging two fingers tilts the globe.